-What's the downside of cruising without a passport?
-If an emergency arises, only an official passport will allow you to fly home from a foreign port.
-But what will actually happen if -- due to an unexpected injury or illness, or a mechanical failure on the part of your cruise ship -- you end up stranded in another country with only your birth certificate and photo ID?
-The answer is you can return home -- it will just take more time and effort to get the proper documentation to do so.
+What's the downside of going on a cruise without a passport?
+If an emergency arises, only an official passport will allow you to fly home quickly from a foreign port.
+If you end up stranded in another country because of unforeseen circumstances, you do still have options, but it will take more time and effort to get home with only a birth certificate and photo ID.

-Essentially, you will need to obtain a temporary passport for reentry into the United States -- even if you opt for a ferry instead of a flight.
-Although only valid for a short period of time, temporary passports are available for those who need to travel quickly but don't have time to wait for a standard passport, for which expedited shipping is not available outside the U.S. It typically takes only a few days for limited validity passports to process after you apply at the U.S. embassy or consulate abroad.
+These documents will permit you to receive a temporary passport to be used for reentry into the United States.
+Temporary passports are only valid for a short period of time and are given out to travelers who need to travel quickly but don't have time to wait for a standard passport.
+After applying for a temporary passport at the local U.S. Embassy or consulate abroad, it typically takes only a few days for temporary passports to process and receive.

 In cases where a ship forces disembarkation in a foreign port, the cruise line will work directly with the international immigration department to assist passengers with passport processing and whatever means of transportation they need to take home.

-Even if you plan to stick to closed loop sailings, we still recommend you invest in a passport before your cruise.
-The $135 fee ($105 for minors) is worth schilling out from a "peace of mind" standpoint.
-Though you can get home without a passport if you get stranded in port, the hassle of obtaining a temporary passport on top of making arrangements for last-minute travel isn't worth saving a few bucks by not investing in a real passport.
-In our minds, a dollar per month for 10 years of security is a steal.
+Even if you plan to stick to a closed-loop cruise, we still recommend you invest in a passport or passport card before your cruise.
+The fee is worth shelling out from a peace-of-mind standpoint.
+Though you can cruise without a passport and still get home if you get stranded in port, the hassle of obtaining a temporary passport on top of making arrangements for last-minute travel is rarely worth it.
+Remember, official U.S. passports last for 10 years.
+In our minds, investing around a dollar per month for 10 years of security is a steal.

 Updated March 17, 2022